Travel Medical Insurance

 Why do I need travel medical insurance?

-Your provincial health insurance plan does not cover expenses incurred when you are out of your home province.
+Your provincial health insurance plan does not cover most expenses incurred when you are out of your home province.
 An unexpected trip to an emergency room or sudden illness can lead to huge medical bills.
 Travel medical insurance can pay these expenses and for a reasonable premium provide peace of mind and financial security when travelling.
 Call us today and we can find the best plan for your next trip.

 Do I need to have travel insurance only if I'm leaving Canada?